 #8 Practice consonant clusters

 The reason why so many people think that Russian is a very difficult language it’s because there are many consonant clusters that are grouped together and it makes it more difficult.
-Take the Russian word for hello for instance, zdravstvuyte. there are two instances in this word that are very difficult for beginners to pronounce correctly: ‘zdr’ and ‘vstv’. the best way to learn how to pronounce it correctly is to practice often and to try saying the word very slow.
+Take the Russian word for hello, for instance, zdravstvuyte. there are two instances in this word that are very difficult for beginners to pronounce correctly: ‘zdr’ and ‘vstv’. the best way to learn how to pronounce it correctly is to practice often and to try saying the word very slow.

 #9 Use your lips more

-Russian language is a language that makes you use your lips more.
-The most obvious cases are for the two letters ‘o’ and ‘u’. instead of saying the two letters like you would in English, it’s a lot better to protrude your lips and really push forward and push the air out of your lungs to say the two letters correctly.
+The Russian language is a language that makes you use your lips more.
+The most obvious cases are for the two letters ‘o’ and ‘u’. instead of saying the two letters as you would in English, it’s a lot better to protrude your lips and really push forward and push the air out of your lungs to say the two letters correctly.
 This goes for more letters and words in the language and your lips are very important for pronouncing everything correctly.

 So then why would you expect to sound like a native speaker in Russian as well?
 In the end, the most important thing is that Russian speakers understand what you were saying.
 And not how well your accent might sound.